jacobszmon/Git-Info-Pages/docs/02-Git-Life-Cycles/02-Git-Life-Cycles.md

 git init
 ```

-The working directory is the current state of your repository's files on disk.
+The working directory is the current state of the local folder you are working on.

-As you add, delete or make changes to your files and other data types, the working directory saves all that data.
+ It changes as you add, delete or make changes to your files.

 ### Staging Area